mehulagg/gitlab/doc/subscriptions/self_managed/index.md

 #### Users over License

-A GitLab subscription is valid for a specific number of users.
+A GitLab subscription is valid for a specific number of seats.
 For details, see [Billable users](#billable-users).
-If the billable user count exceeds the number included in the subscription, known as the number of _users over license_, you must pay for the excess number of users either before renewal, or at the time of renewal.
+If the billable user count exceeds the number of seats included in the subscription, known as the number of _users over license_, you must pay for the excess number of users either before renewal, or at the time of renewal.
 This is also known as the _true up_ process.

 To view the number of _Users over License_ go to the **Admin Area**.

-### Add users to a subscription
+### Add seats to a subscription

 Self-managed instances can add users to a subscription any time during the subscription period.
 The cost of additional users added during the subscription period is prorated from the date of purchase through the end of the subscription period.

-To add users to a subscription:
+To add seats to a subscription:

 1. Log in to the [Customers Portal](https://customers.gitlab.com/).
 1. Navigate to the **Manage Purchases** page.